 Image Credit: Unsplash.com

-It’s predicted, that unlike traditional web, VRWeb won’t be built on navigational elements, but be truly intuitive and natural, built on senses and motions.
+It’s predicted, that, unlike the traditional web, VRWeb won’t be built on navigational elements, but be truly intuitive and natural, built on senses and motion.

 Artificial intelligence receives investments from the giants, including Facebook and Bill Gates.
 Feared by many, including the great business minds of our times (think of Elon Musk), AI is emerging, still in toddler forms such as Siri, Google Now or Cortana, to build new customer experiences.